A review from NY Literary Magazine

-My Protagonist ARINA PERRY from the book THE SINS OF OUR MOTHERS
+My Protagonist ARINA PERRY from the book HER MOTHER’S SINS

 In developing this character, Arina has become a heartfelt process that takes you through her struggles, ambitions and how she deals with her everyday life – her everyday life not being so ordinary, we find that it’s the extraordinary happenings in our lives that shape us all.

 Arina is as a 25-year-old woman who, unlike most of us has some wealth, but like most of us, quietly yearns to be liked, respected and yes, even loved.

 She initially struggles with the knowledge that there are skeletons in her cupboard that reflect on her life and how she believes she is perceived by others.
 Her ambitions to squelch ugly rumours and outrageous lies about her mother is potent, she just isn’t sure how to go about it all.
 She bogs herself down with work at her inherited historical motel to avoid the confrontations she must one day make.
 But she progressively builds new strength and finds faith in love.
 She becomes energised by that love.
 Her character grows, strengthens and blossoms through love, but lurking in the recesses of her everyday life is a life threatening hate that she is gradually awakened to and must deal with.
 She trusts easily and discovers that trust isn’t always justified and shouldn’t always be presumed.
 She learns some things the hard way.